composewell/packcheck/README.md

 your source code using `cabal-docspec`.
 Toggle it on with a single variable and optionally provide a custom binary URL for specific environments.

 ---

-## Advanced CI & Caching

-For larger projects, Packcheck supports **Split Caching**.
-The CI is architected to save progress after installing dependencies, save the cache and then resume from where we left to do the final build.

-This ensures that even after a failure, your next CI run starts from the last successful compilation step, significantly reducing iteration time.

----